-How Chandler Volta Personal Injury Lawyers Can Help With a Medical Malpractice Claim in Charlotte, NC
+How an Attorney Can Help With a Medical Malpractice Claim in Charlotte, NC

-Our team works on a contingency fee basis.
-We only get paid when our clients recover through a settlement or verdict.
-This means you won’t pay any attorney fees upfront or out of pocket.
-It also means our team is personally invested in every case.
-Contact us today to learn more about how we can help.
+Most medical malpractice attorneys work on a contingency fee basis*.
+They only get paid when clients recover compensation through a settlement or verdict.
+This means you won’t pay any attorney fees upfront or out-of-pocket.
+It also means that your attorney is personally invested in your case.

 How Much Is My Medical Malpractice Case Worth?